 - Open 25 stores before December

-It suddenly seems much easier to keep track of your progress.
+This makes it much easier to keep track of your progress.

-Objective 2, focusing on profit could be broken down as:
+Objective 2, focusing on profit, could be broken down as:

 - Implement a supplier review to save 10% on equipment for the clubs